jaimevalero/pandas_diff/README.md

 ## Why pandas diff ?
 Cases of use

 ### Migrating from batch to an event driven architecture

 In my work, we use a lot of data pipelines to get info from external platforms, (active directory, github, jira).
 We load the new data replacing the entire table.

 By using pandas_diff we detect how the infraestructure changes between executions, and stream those change events into a kafka cluster, so other teams could suscribe to their favourite events.
 Also, by defining a pandas_diff step in the master pipeline, every item in our project has ther life cycle events controlled.

 ### Events log

-For every item in a table, by using pandas_diff you will have an event log of how the resources are being consumed.
+For every item in a table, by using pandas_diff you will have an event log to audit of how the resources are being consumed.

+### Conciliation

+To conciliate one datasource against the source of truth.
+Eg: You have a CMDB controlling with info regarding virtual machines.
+As there are several methods for creating those VMs, you use pandas_diff to replicate state of the infraestructure against the CMDB.

+## Features

+* Blacklist of columns

 ## Roadmap

 * Support for stand alone app
-* Blacklist of columns

 ## Documentation

 [Documentation](https://pandas-diff.readthedocs.io/en/latest/)